Get Started with a Free Water Consultation

 How to Check Plastic Containers for BPA

 While some health agencies have said that BPA exposure does not pose a risk at the low levels likely to be found in any given product, concerns about the potential for harmful effects over time and after repeated exposure has led many to look more closely at their favorite water bottle or plastic container.
+Additionally, the presence of microplastics in water has become a growing concern for potential health risks.
 Although BPA is used in all sorts of things, not all plastic contains BPA — so it’s important to know how to check your containers for this chemical.

 Here are a few ways to check whether your plastic is BPA-free: